Uniqlo tells China suppliers to improve work conditions after report

 Factory safety at suppliers to global clothing brands has been under scrutiny after the collapse of a factory in Bangladesh in 2013 that killed more than 1,100 workers.

-In China, poor working conditions was widely cited as contributing to a number of suicides in recent years, such as at factories of Apple Inc (AAPL.O) supplier Hon Hai Precision Industry Co Ltd (2317.TW), also known as Foxconn.
+In China, poor working conditions was widely cited as contributing to a number of suicides in recent years, such as at factories of Apple Inc supplier Hon Hai Precision Industry Co Ltd, also known as Foxconn.

 "Respecting human rights and ensuring appropriate working conditions for the workers of our production partners are top priorities for Fast Retailing, and in this we are completely aligned with SACOM," Yukihiro Nitta, group executive officer responsible for Corporate Social Responsibility, said in a statement.